-I recently have been in touch with Harvard classmates planning a reunion dinner in Dubai this fall, and was reflecting on all I learned while attending the Harvard Kennedy School of Government, earning my Master in Public Administration degree.
+I’d been in touch with Harvard classmates planning a reunion dinner in Dubai and was reflecting on all I learned while attending the Harvard Kennedy School of Government, earning my Master in Public Administration degree.

-What Harvard taught me about life was much more than just about the academics, much more than economics, politics, management and leadership, even though those were topics I studied.
+What Harvard taught me about life was much more than just about academics, much more than economics, politics, management, and leadership, even though those were topics I studied.

-As I work on my book and dancing career, and enjoy my travels this summer, I’m thankful for all that I learned, and that I had the opportunity to study at Harvard, which was of course a dream come true as well.
+As I work on my book and enjoy my travels this summer, I’m thankful for all that I learned, and that I had the opportunity to study at Harvard, which was of course a dream come true.

 Surrounded by Greatness

 First and foremost, being at Harvard for me was all about surrounding myself with people who inspire me.
-I remain inspired, sometimes even somewhat in awe, of the greatness, work, courage, and fierce spirit and love of my Harvard classmates from around the world.
+I remain inspired, sometimes even somewhat in awe, of the greatness, work, courage, fierce spirit, and love of my Harvard classmates from around the world.

-I applied to graduate school at age 33, whereas many of my prospective classmates at NYU were younger, recently out of college.
-I had more years of leadership and experience under my belt as an active community leader in Troy.’
+I applied to graduate school at age 33, whereas many of my prospective classmates at NYU were younger, and recently out of college.
+I had more years of leadership and experience under my belt as an active community leader in Troy.

-At Harvard however in the Mid-Career Master in Public Administration program, my 216 classmates were from 81 countries, and ranged in age from 26 to 61.
-There were ministers of finance and agriculture, advisors to Presidents, people who worked for Parliament, leaders of global NGOs, members of the military, financial wizards, former elected officials.
+At Harvard however, in the Mid-Career Master in Public Administration program, my 216 classmates were from 81 countries and ranged in age from 26 to 61.
+There were ministers of finance and agriculture, advisors to Presidents, people who worked for Parliament, leaders of global NGOs, members of the military, financial wizards, and former elected officials.

 I was just a neighborhood and urban revitalization activist, a community leader, from the small city of Troy, New York, which has a population of just over 49,000 people.
 I could not believe that I was chosen to study with people who were out there doing such incredible work on such a big scale around the globe.

-It was incredibly humbling to be in the presence of so accomplished leaders in so many fields, all of whom were so passionate about making positive change in the world.
+It was incredibly humbling to be in the presence of so accomplished leaders in so many fields, all of whom were so passionate about making positive changes in the world.

 I was right!